Aquaculture 101

 Minnesota aquaculture legislation.

-• It's been 33 years (since 1989) since Minnesota wrote its last inclusive (i.e., state agencies) plan.
+• It's been 34 years since Minnesota wrote its last inclusive (i.e., state agencies) aquaculture plan in 1989.

 • 1988 Minnesota Aquaculture Committee was formed, which represented nine state agencies.

 • 1989 Consultant hired to write an aquaculture plan with input and oversight from the state advisory committee.
-This 1989 plan is still in place in 2022.
+This 1989 plan is still in place in 2023.

-• 2008 Minnesota Department of Natural Resources provided a policy update on the use of public wetlands for aquaculture.
+• 2008 Minnesota Department of Natural Resources (DNR) provided a policy update on the use of public wetlands for aquaculture.

-• 2011 Minnesota Department of Natural Resources developed a best management practices document for aquaculture, aquatic invasive species, water quality wild fish stocks, and environmental issues.
+• 2011 Minnesota DNR developed a best management practices document for aquaculture, aquatic invasive species, water quality wild fish stocks, and environmental issues.

-Why aquaculture is important now (2022).
+Why aquaculture is important now (2023).

-• Food systems are evolving and the demand for locally grown food has increased.
-The 2020-2021 COVID pandemic has disrupted food and other supply chains; aquaculture is one means to address food supply chain issues.
+• The 2020-2021 COVID pandemic has disrupted food and other supply chains; advancing aquaculture is one means to address food supply chain issues.

 Documents